Uncovering the Region through Archaeology

-Campania is perhaps best known for its incredible coastline and islands (Ischia, anyone!), delicious food (pizza, mozzarella di bufala and a million other amazing bites) and vibrant capital (Naples puts NYC to shame!) but it also boasts countless archaeological sites for cultural buffs to enjoy.
+Campania is perhaps best known for its incredible coastline and islands (Ischia, anyone!), delicious food (pizza, mozzarella di bufala and a million other amazing bites) and vibrant capital but it also boasts countless archaeological sites for cultural buffs to enjoy.
 An intoxicating mix of archaeology, artistry and soul-stirring beauty pulls visitors in and offers them a chance to travel back in time to explore the remnants of once rich and flourishing societies.

-A quick history lesson: Campania’s coastline in and around Naples was founded by the Greeks in VIII century AD, their society a stark contrast to the inland Etruscan civilisation.
-The rivalry lasted until V century BC when the Greeks won.
-Then the Romans conquered the Greeks and the rest is history.
-Campania’s scenery also plays a dramatic role.
-With ominous Mt.
-Vesuvius rising high in the background, volcanic terrain, verdant rolling hills and beautiful flat plains stretching far to the sea, this majestic land has a profound tale to tell.
+Campania’s coastline in and around Naples was founded by the Greeks in eighth century AD, their society a stark contrast to the inland Etruscan civilisation.
+A vicious rivalry ensued, which lasted until ninth century BC when the Greeks won.
+Eventually, the Romans conquered the Greeks and the rest is history.
+Campania’s scenery is dramatic.
+With ominous and every active Vesuvius rising high in the background, volcanic terrain, verdant rolling hills and beautiful flat plains stretching far to the sea, this majestic land has a profound tale to tell.

 Travel further south along tranquil country roads where buffalo leisurely munch on grass in the open air and you’ll soon stumble upon Paestum, once an ancient Greek city.
 With some of the most beautifully preserved Greek temples in all of Italy, the town is also famous for its beloved mozzarella di bufala DOP.
 After a morning gasping at the temples, make sure to stop at Caseificio Tenuta Vannulo to taste some of the best Buffalo dairy products in the area.